 Statutes and Damages

 As with every personal injury case, there are statutes of limitations that need to be considered when seeking compensation for your injuries.
 California has a two-year statute of limitations for animal attack cases.
 Victims have two years from the incident to file a lawsuit or lose the opportunity to receive compensation and legal ramifications.
 Minor victims, those under the age of 18, have up to two years after their 18th birthday to file a lawsuit against the pet owner.
 The parents of the minor can consult with a dog bite attorney in Los Angeles to weigh their options and choose the appropriate course of action.
-Dog bite victims have the ability to seek damages for health and medical treatments both past and future.
-They may also be compensated for mental trauma, emotional distress along with pain and suffering.
-If you had to miss work due to the incident or become disabled you will also be compensated for your loss of earnings and loss of future earning capacity.
+Dog bite victims have the ability to seek damages for health and medical treatments, both past and future.
+They may also be compensated for mental trauma and emotional distress along with pain and suffering.
+If you had to miss work due to the incident or become disabled, you will also be compensated for your loss of earnings and loss of future earning capacity.
 In some rare cases where the person’s intention or reckless behavior caused harm to the victim, punitive damages will be awarded.